Differential Privacy Analysis of Decentralized Gossip Averaging under Varying Threat Models: Introduction

 \textbf{DP in Decentralized Optimization.} The increased communication and lack of central control in decentralized optimization expands the attack surface, exposing the system to more potential privacy breaches~\citep{dlattack4,dlattack3,dlattack1,dlattack2}.
 Early decentralized DP methods achieve privacy by locally perturbing gradients or models~\citep{HMV2015,BGTT18,XZW2022}, relying on local DP guarantees.
 This often imposes a poor utility-privacy tradeoff compared to centralized DP~\citep{ChanSS12}.

-To address this, recent works propose pairwise network DP~\citep{networkdp3,networkdp2,networkdp1}, where privacy loss is analyzed between pairs of nodes.
-These relaxations yield better utility while accounting for the structure of decentralized communication.
-However, for the practical case of gossip averaging, there does not yet exist a satisfactory composition analysis for the pairwise network DP guarantees.
-To the best of our knowledge, the best bounds in this case are the R\'enyi differential privacy (RDP) bounds by~\citet{networkdp2} which exhibit a $T^2$-growth of the RDP parameters, where $T$ is the number of training iterations, making them unsuitable for practical ML model training with reasonable privacy guarantees.
+To address this, recent works propose pair-wise network DP~\citep{networkdp3,networkdp2,networkdp1}, where privacy loss is analyzed between pairs of nodes.
+These relaxations give better utility while accounting for the structure of decentralized communication.~\citet{networkdp2} give R\'enyi differential privacy (RDP) bounds that take into account the limited view, however they exhibit a $T^2$-growth of the RDP parameters, where $T$ is the number of compositions (or training iterations in ML model training), making them unsuitable for practical ML model training with reasonable privacy guarantees.
+Recently,~\citet{bellet2025unified} considered the linear-systems viewpoint of decentralized optimization to cover adaptive compositions through the so called matrix mechanisms~\citep{kairouz2021practical,pillutla2025correlated} which leads to considerably more accurate privacy analysis than that of~\citet{networkdp2}.
+Nevertheless, as our asymptotic sensitivity result (our Theorem~\ref{thm:finiteT-secure-single}) shows, the full linear-systems framework is still a valuable tool for understanding the privacy-preserving properties of decentralized optimization.

-\textbf{Our Approach.} In this work, we develop techniques to analyze network DP guarantees under various threat models, showing that the total sensitivity grows empirically as $O(\sqrt{T})$, resulting in $O(T)$ growth of the RDP parameters, for example, representing a significant improvement over prior analyses.
+\textbf{Our Approach.} In this work, we develop techniques to analyze network DP guarantees under various threat models, showing that the total sensitivity grows asymptotically as $O(\sqrt{T})$, resulting in asymptotic $O(T)$ growth of the RDP parameters, for example, representing a significant improvement over prior analyses.
 This network DP accounting is obtained by interpreting the dynamics of the gossip averaging as a linear state-space system and the view of individual nodes or subsets of nodes as projected Gaussian mechanisms (GMs).
 This also provides tools to analyze the network DP guarantees in different threat scenarios.
-In addition to considering the threat model of~\citep{networkdp2}, where the neighboring nodes see the plain messages sent by their neighbors, we also analyze algorithms that incorporate a secure summation protocol between neighboring nodes.
+In addition to including the threat model of~\citep{networkdp2}, where the neighboring nodes see the plain messages sent by their neighbors, our linear systems view allows analyzing algorithms that incorporate a secure summation protocol between neighboring nodes.